HeyBanditoz/mchelper/README.md

 `docker run --rm registry.gitlab.com/heybanditoz/mchelper:master --entrypoint java -jar /app/bot.jar gensettings > Config.json`

 Then edit the resulting `Config.json` file.
-When you've added your bot token, you can finally run
+Set your environment variables for the database (see below for what you need,) then you can run the database migration.
+This will create tables, or, if you updated it, update the tables.

+`docker run --rm registry.gitlab.com/heybanditoz/mchelper:master --entrypoint java -jar /app/bot.jar migrate`

+Finally, bring up the bot.

 `docker-compose up`